 Beginning with a 1998 agreement, the DWP has spent $1.2 billion on the nation's largest dust mitigation project, mainly by putting water back into about a 40-square-mile area of the lake bed.

 But the city challenged an order last year from the Great Basin Unified Air Pollution Control District to increase the mitigation area.
-The utility argued that the additional dust control project would cost
+The utility argued that the additional dust control project would cost it up to $400 million.
+The DWP argued that the city already uses 30 billion gallons of water each year to control dust and enough was enough.

 "Billions of gallons of drinking water continue to be wasted every year controlling dust on Owens Lake, despite non-water, or low-water options that can control dust," DWP General Manager Ron Nichols said in a statement Tuesday.